desecho/blog/content/posts/how-to-watch-movies-and-tv-shows-on-pc.md

 * Minimum pause before jumpback - 0

 ### Cache settings
-You should also create this file `%APPDATA%\kodi\userdata\advancedsettings.xml` with this content:
+You should also create a file `%APPDATA%\kodi\userdata\advancedsettings.xml` with the following content:

 ```xml
 <advancedsettings>